 It is believed that getting a trim every 6-8 weeks is crucial for healthy hair.
 It’s not important for everyone, especially if your hair is in a good condition.
 When you’re taking good care of your hair, keeping it nourished and moisturized, you don’t need a trim.
 Every 6-8 week trim is required for those trying to maintain a hairstyle or length, not for growing out hair.
 You should only get a trim if you notice split ends.

 Stress can literally show up on your body.
-Stress affects your health which can result in breakouts on your face, dry skin, hair loss.
+Stress affects your health which can result in breakouts on your face, dry skin, hair loss and weight gain.
 Get your stress under control and relax.
 Indulge in stress-busting activities daily like yoga, walking or meditation for at least 30 minutes a day.

 Your hair may not be growing due to an undiagnosed medical condition.
-If you’re experiencing postpartum hair loss or after taking a certain medication your hair isn’t growing, it’s best to consult a doctor.
+If you’re experiencing postpartum hair loss or your hair isn’t growing after taking a certain medication, it’s best to consult a doctor.
 Dramatic weight loss, intense illness or physical trauma like surgery can have an effect on hair growth.

 Vitamin supplements along with a good diet help your hair to grow.
-Biotin.
-Vitamin B, C, B3, B7, and H are essential for hair growth.
+Vitamin B, C, B3, B7 (Biotin), and H are essential for hair growth.
 A well-balanced diet with these vitamins is essential for long and shiny hair.